 - Skil 7.5 amp corded hammer drill with 100pcs bit set.
 This you will need to make holes in the foundation concrete.
 This was honestly the part I was mostly freaked about – drilling holes in the foundation seemed dangerous but once I finally had the courage to do it, it was super simple.
 In fact I wish i made more holes which I’ll get to when I discuss putting up the barrier on the walls.
 The bit set was overkill, you only really need a concrete drill bit to put the foundation pins in.
 Also need a mallet to hammer the pins into the wall.

 - Great Stuff Pro pack of 12.
 When it comes to spray foam, you can do open or closed cell.
 I saw conflicting opinions but I went with closed cell since I wanted the insulation factor.
-I did have to run to Home Depot multiples times to get extra cans.
-Ialso got the applicator gun which i do recommend getting as this stuff is insanely messy and the gun helps.
-I would get some extra cans and if you dont use them, it doesnt hurt to have some extra for insulation in the house somewhere.
+I did have to run to Home Depot multiples times to get extra cans so make sure you but more than you think you need.
+Relatively cheap and you can return unopened ones.
+I also got the applicator gun which i do recommend getting as this stuff is insanely messy and the gun helps.
 Also get a few cans of heavy duty acetone to clean out the spray gun. spray foam only works well within a certain temperature range so check the weather when planning this project.
 I did it in late October/ early November in NC and it got a little cold some days but good temps for the spray foam overall.

 - Loctite power grab all purpose construction adhesive pack of 12.
 I technically had enough for this job but wish i had 2-3 more tubes.
 Some people use double sided crawlspace tape for the vapor barriers on the wall but i used this cause my walls were a little damp and i read the tape wouldnt stick.
 It was a little bit of a pain to use this, I would just buy more tubes and use this liberally on the walls.
 I also needed 2 tubes of liquid nails for certain spots that were difficult or high traffic like the entrance.
 Or i guess you can use liquid nails throughout and that would definitely work.